matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 `Transaction block` is based on a zkSNARK that proves proper update of the sparse Merkle tree.
 It has the following `public inputs`:

-- Previous state.
+- Old `state`.
-- New state.
+- New `state`.
 - Merkle tree root of the transactions tree of the applied block.
 - Total collected fee

 Internally the following is proved per application of one `transaction`:

 - Block ordering is checked (`old state height + 1 = new state height`)
-- Using the Merkle proof internal states of the two leafs updated by the transaction are proved for the previous state
+- Using the Merkle proof internal states of the two leafs updated by the transaction are proved for the old `state`
 - Content of the `transaction` in block is a private input
-- Ownership is properly checked, `balances` are properly updated, `nonce` is increased, `last updated at height` is updated for recipient and sender, `last sent at height` is updated for sender
+- Ownership is properly checked, `balances` are properly updated, `nonce` is increased, `last sent at height` is updated for sender
-- Rules about `last sent at height` for transaction with permission for multiple inclusion per block is honored
+- Rules about `last sent at height` for transaction with permission for multiple inclusion per block are honored
 - `good up to height` field of the transaction should be greater than or equal to the `new state height`
 - new Merkle tree root is recalculated
 - `total fee` is updated